 Rooflines and orientation of the house do not always facilitate easy installation, but they can be installed next to the house on poles.
 Tracking systems are also available, but it will be worth the money.

 Cost and service life: most manufacturers give a 20-25-year warranty, but the service life is likely to be more.
 The cost largely depends on the region and government incentives.
 Focus on $ 20,000, at least.

-Solar roof tiles are a relatively new system of photovoltaic panels and much smaller and thinner than conventional PV panels.
+Solar roof tiles are a relatively new photovoltaic panel system and much smaller and thinner than conventional PV panels.
 It is not as effective as its larger counterparts, and with current projects, energy generation opportunities tend to decline in 10 years.

-Using a thinner solar cell film, solar tiles are generally less effective in bright sunlight and are actually more effective on cloudy days, at dusk and at dawn.
+Using a thinner solar cell film, solar tiles are generally less effective in bright sunlight and are actually more effective on cloudy days, dusk, and dawn.